View programs

 Courses, course descriptions and delivery formats are subject to change.

-For students who do not pursue the co-op stream, learning experience will be complemented by a four-week field placement component in your final semester, which will give you practical IT experience supporting an enterprise or business function and give you an opportunity to apply the theories and concepts learned.
+For students who do not pursue the co-op stream, their learning experience will be complemented by a four-week field placement component in their final semester, which provides practical IT experience supporting an enterprise or business function and give an opportunity to apply the theories and concepts learned.

 Supports are available through the Experiential Learning office to assist students with securing their work terms.
 In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
 Upon completing the work term, co-op students return to campus to complete their final two academic semesters of the program before graduating.